martintmv-git/chatgpt-browser-extension/README.md

-# All rights reserved for OpenAI and the team behind ChatGPT.
+# All rights reserved for OpenAI and ChatGPT.
 ChatGPT Manifest V3 Extension allows users to access the capabilities of the ChatGPT language model directly from their browser.<br>
 ### [Download ZIP](https://www.dropbox.com/s/2pejfzwkqctfg99/ChatGPT_Extension.zip?dl=0)
 ### How To Install